mrmop/Booty5/readme.md

 Booty5 is a free open source game engine written using HTML5 and JavaScript.
 It is also a primary game engine that the [Goji Editor](http://www.gojieditor.com) (a 2D native and HTML5 game editor) targets.
 Current version is 1.2

 Currently supports:
+- Resource management
 - Scene management
-- Actor (game object) management, image, text and shape based
+- Actor (game object) management, image, text, shape and particle system based
 - Box2D via Box2DWeb
 - Animation timeline / tweening
 - Sprite atlases